CNugteren/hashbeaf/README.md

 Missing a feature?
 Soon there will be also:

-1. More tests
-2. More documentation
+1. More documentation
-3. More error checking
+2. More error checking